 What Does Bread from a Can Taste Like?

 Heating this product is a must if you want to eat it.
-Trying it straight out of the can and it is a somewhat dry, dense and bland.
+Trying it straight out of the cans and it is a somewhat dry, dense and bland.
 When you taste it, you would expect pumpernickel but it does not possess the rich flavor of that type of bread – it has a somewhat sweet molasses taste – sweet over savory.
 The bread definitely needs to be toasted with butter or jam/jelly spread on afterwards – maybe even some cream cheese.

 Is Bread in a Can for Real?

 Yes, it is real and it has a flavor all its own – you will either love it or hate it.
 This is the rule in general for products from cans.

 Does canned bread contain preservatives?

 No artificial preservatives, it does contain salt.
 I do not have the specific recipe but the ingredients as list on the can are: Water, Whole Wheat Flour, Molasses, Dextrose, Whole Grain Rye Flour, Whey, Degerminated Yellow Corn Meal, Baking Soda, Buttermilk, Salt, Corn Oil.